triamnetwork/laboratory/README.md

 # laboratory

-The Stellar Laboratory is a suite of tools to help one learn about exploring the Stellar network.
-See it in action: [https://www.stellar.org/laboratory/](https://www.stellar.org/laboratory/).
+The Triam Laboratory is a suite of tools to help one learn about exploring the Triam network.
+See it in action: [https://laboratory.arm-system-holdings.com/](https://laboratory.arm-system-holdings.com/).

 ## Developing
 ```